Table of Contents

 How To Use GraphiQL to Understand the Sonar API

-GraphiQL Builtin IDE overview
+GraphiQL Built-in IDE Overview

-The GraphiQL interfaces allows you to run mutations and queries within your web browser without the need to write any code.
+The GraphiQL interface allows you to run mutations and queries within your web browser without the need to write any code.
 This allows you to find and even edit collections of data directly from the web interface.
 For a basic understanding of GraphQL language and syntax, please check out https://graphql.org/learn/.
 To access the GraphiQL interface within your sonar instance type "/graphiql" at the end of your instance domain.

-Within this interface you can also view the documentation for each graphql call to see what format is required, and their relationships.
+Within this interface, you can also view the documentation for each graphql call to see what format is required and their relationships.

 GraphQL Usage Examples